gemane/docker-react-graphql-express-postgres/README.md

  ## Deployment

-Included is a deployment script `deployment-apollo-subscriptions-example.sh` so that the application can be started easily.
+Included is a deployment script `deployment-react-graphql-express-postgres.sh` so that the application can be started easily.

 Be careful as this script